Endargo/echoes-of-the-past/echoes-of-the-past.md

 After the fight, lady will ask ring wearer to come close to the central statue, and tell mhim the words which unseal the gift.
 Then her spirit peacefully leaves the ring.
 Inside a secret niche, party will find Blazing Oathkeeper, longbow which was purposed to be another gift.
 The ringbearer is granted a level up (or another character, if ringbearer is already level 8).
 Also, there will be a queen's revelation note with the following text:

 >Here I am, Tinuviel, lady of this land, yet abandoned by everyone, even my husband.
 I have to spend days and days alone in this temple, praying to the Protector.
 Protector, who failed to protect my dearest friend.
 What an irony!
 The only thing I hope for is my daughter's happiness with this man.
 While she is carrying a child, I should try my best to prepare the ideal gift for the ritual of birthgiving.
 If this is a boy, maybe he will bring peace to this land.
-After all, all I have at this point, is hope...
+After all, all I have at this point, is hope.

 ## Watchtower
 ![Watchtower](img/locations/watchtower.png)